openshift/federation-dev/README-ocp4-cs.md

 In order to deploy the operator, we are going to use `Operator Hub` within the OCP4 Web Console.

-The KubeFed operator supports two modes of operation: namespace scoped and cluster scoped.
+KubeFed supports two modes of operation: namespace scoped and cluster scoped.
 This guide will walk through federating all namespaces through cluster scoped KubeFed.
 There is also a guide to [namespace scoped KubeFed for OCP 4](README-ocp4.md)

+A note on namespaces: The KubeFed operator itself supplies an option to either namespace the operator or install cluster-wide.
+This is a different concept from KubeFed itself being either namespace or cluster scoped.
+If you choose `All namespaces on the cluster` during the **operator** installation, it will install in the `openshift-operators` namespace, and you will need to supply the argument `--kubefed-namespace=openshift-operators` to all invocations of the `kubefedctl` command in this document.
+These instructions will instead guide you through installing the operator to the `kube-federation-system` namespace, which is the default namespace for the `kubefedctl` command to store its objects.
+The namespace must be created on the command line because the web UI considers namespaces starting with `kube` to be protected.

+0. Create the `kube-federation-system` namespace.
+   1. `oc create ns kube-federation-system`
 1. Login into `cluster1` web console as `kubeadmin` user.
    1. Login details are reported by the installer in the file `auth/kubeadmin-password`.
 2. Install KubeFed from `Operator Hub`.